Code of Student Rights and Responsibilities

 The term "Complainant" refers to any member of the University Community who files a complaint for charges against a Student or Student Organization.

-The term "Conduct Officer" means a University Official authorized by the Dean of Student Services to recommend Consequences for Students found to have violated the Code.
-The Dean may authorize a Conduct Officer to serve simultaneously as a Conduct Advisor and the sole member or one of the members of a Hearing Authority.
-Nothing shall prevent the Dean from authorizing the same Conduct Officer to recommend Consequences in all cases.
+The term "Conduct Officer" means a University Official authorized by the Vice Chancellor of Student Services to recommend Educational Consequences for Students found to have violated the Code.
+The Vice Chancellor may authorize a Conduct Officer to serve simultaneously as a Conduct Advisor and the sole member or one of the members of a Hearing Authority.
+Nothing shall prevent the Vice Chancellor from authorizing the same Conduct Officer to recommend Educational Consequences in all cases.

 For the definition of "Consent" and other terms related to sexual violence, as well as further explanation of University policy, see the University’s Title IX Sexual Harassment Grievance Procedure Policy.